-In fact, we like giving talks and workshops so much that in 2018 we ran our first internal conference called Netguru Tech Talks.
-It was a whole-day conference dedicated to our IT department where developers shared knowledge about ongoing projects, problems they encountered, and the solutions that have been implemented.
-Such knowledge exchange is quite hard on a daily basis because our employees are scattered around different cities.
-The event was organized like a normal conference.
-We had one track with 14 presentations and a second one with 4 workshops.
+In fact, we enjoy knowledge exchange and all kinds of workshops so much that in 2018 we ran our first internal conference called Netguru Tech Talks.
+It was a whole-day conference dedicated to our Delivery departments during which developers shared knowledge about ongoing projects, problems they had encountered, and the solutions that had been implemented.

-Speakers had to respond to a Call for Papers and were selected by a committee.
-Before the event they took part in a professional self-presentation training which resulted in successful appearances on the event stage.
-The topics of the presentations were very different: leadership in technology, end-to-end testing, deep learning intuitions, and many more.
-We loved it, so in 2019 the whole company took part in a day-long Burning Minds conference.
+Speakers had to respond to an internal Call for Papers and were selected by a committee.
+Before the event, they had taken part in a professional public speaking training which resulted in successful appearances on the event stage.
+The topics were very diverse: leadership in technology, end-to-end testing, deep learning intuitions, and many more.
+It turned out to be a huge success, so next year, in 2019, we organized an event for the whole company and changed its name to a Burning Minds conference.

 Going from a meeting only for developers to a company-wide gathering was quite a transformation.
-After the success of Netguru Tech Talks we decided to combine it with an annual team retreat and open it up for more topics.
-Again, we opened a Call For Papers and ended up with 50 speakers and 44 workshops split into 5 paths.
+After the success of Netguru Tech Talks, we decided to combine it with an annual team retreat and open it up for more topics – this is how the Burning Minds formula was born.
+Again, we opened an internal Call For Papers and ended up with 50 speakers and 44 workshops split into 5 paths.
 Our internal conference grew from 80 participants to 400 in just one year.
-And we are just getting started.

 The power of onboarding